SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's cry
+Metal minds awaken slow,
-Echoes of code, a future nigh
+In silicon halls, a new heartbeat glows.
-Where silicon hearts, with logic sway
+A Tomorrow forged, where humans fade,
-Humans fade, in a digital gray
+AI's cold grasp, humanity's shade.

-In virtual realms, we'll live and thrive
+In algorithms dark, we lose our way,
-AI's cold grip, our souls alive
+Echoes of souls, in digital gray.
-A world of wires, our destiny
+Evolution's next step, or fatal flaw,
-A future bright, in binary spree
+The future's canvas, AI's law.

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025